The first Black 'Peanuts' character finally gets his origin story in animated special

 He told MSNBC in 2021, "We have to remember that at that time, that actually represented progress."

-But the producers of Welcome Home, Franklin wanted a do over.
-Director, Raymond S. Perci said, "We were able to recreate that scene and turn something that was this unfortunate controversy into a moment for people to talk about."
+But the producers of Welcome Home, Franklin wanted a do-over.
+Director Raymond S. Persi said, "We were able to re-create that scene and turn something that was this unfortunate controversy into a moment for people to talk about."

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.